cocos/cocos-docs/en/asset-manager/downloader-parser.md

 ### Set the number of concurrent

-Limitations such as the maximum number of download concurrency can be set in the downloader, which you can do by `cc.assetManager.downloader.maxConcurrency` and `cc.assetManager.downloader.maxRequestsPerFrame`, for example.
+Limitations such as the maximum number of download concurrency can be set in the downloader, which you can do by `cc.assetManager.downloader.maxConcurrency` and `cc.assetManager.downloader.maxRequestsPerFrame`, for example:

 ```js
 cc.assetManager.downloader.maxConcurrency = 10;